st1s/angular-mocha-service-tdd/README.md

 Details on post

-To run the mocha tests just clone this repo and issue `npm install`, the run `npm test`.
+To run the mocha tests just clone this repo and issue `npm install`, then run `npm test`.